 Even though there’s still a week to go, pre-season is about to come to an end.
-While I was hoping to have hit the ground running with Prince Alfred, unfortunately it hasn’t quite gone to my expected plan.
-My bowling which I still consider my stronger suite hasn’t quite produced the consistency I was after while my batting had lacked fluency which did bring my confidence down.
+While I was hoping to have hit the ground running with Prince Alfred, unfortunately, it hasn’t entirely gone to my expected plan.
+My bowling, which I still consider my stronger suit, hasn’t wholly produced the consistency I was after while my batting had lacked fluency, which did bring my confidence down.
 It was so bad that I wanted a session with just the bowling machine alone, which I managed to do on Monday with the assistant coach Keegan English feeding balls into the machine.

-Before that session, I actually revised my batting routine particularly how I lift the bat.
-When I went out to face the machine, I remembered exactly what I needed to do which then not only allowed me to time the ball, but also to hit it with some power.
-Keegan having wanted to analyse me to find faults with my technique, simply said that he couldn’t find anything.
-At the end, I told him that I had a routine and wanted to make sure I followed it which I did.
-Thereafter, even though I was facing slower bowlers, I felt more confident even though I should avoid trying to play across the line against the spinners.
+Before that session, I actually revised my batting routine, mainly how I lift the bat.
+When I went out to face the machine, I remembered exactly what I needed to do, which then not only allowed me to time the ball but also to hit it with some power.
+Keegan having wanted to analyze me to find faults with my technique, simply said that he couldn’t find anything.
+In the end, I told him that I had a routine and wanted to make sure I followed it, which I did.
+After that, even though I was facing slower bowlers, I felt more confident also though I should avoid trying to play across the line against the spinners.

-I am more disappointed though my bowling hasn’t quite developed as a like due to the inconsistency of the line and length that could be brutally exposed.
+I am more disappointed though my bowling hasn’t entirely developed as I liked due to the inconsistency of the line and length that could be brutally exposed.
 But a chat with Ben Lobban certainly has raised my spirits.
-He reckons that after facing me, he would have thought that I would be a very handy addition to his side’s bowling stocks.
-Having asked him further where he normally plays, he told me its B grade.
+He reckons that after facing me, he would have thought that I would be a convenient addition to his side’s bowling stocks.
+Having asked him further where he usually plays, he told me its B grade.
 While I started thinking that it would be a dream to play 1st/2nd XI cricket for a club, he quickly advised me that I’ll probably start in C grade which is fine as long as I can get some overs in every game I play (which he thinks will be a given).

 The moral of the story then…… Quit worrying and start believing.
 Who knows what happens next?